This information will help you prepare for your spinal injection (shot) at Memorial Sloan Kettering (MSK).

 Call Your Doctor if You Have:

 - A temperature of 100.4° F (38.0° C) or higher

 - Changes in your vision

 - Changes in your bowel or bladder functioning, such as not being able to control your bowels or bladder

 - Increased drowsiness

-- Any new or increasing pain, numbness, tingling, or limb weakness
+- Any new or increasing pain, numbness, tingling, or weakness anywhere on your body

 - Any redness, swelling, drainage, or bleeding at the injection site